 The risks of overexposure to the sun can indeed be a problem for many dogs.
-For information on which animals are at risk and how to best protect them, I turned to a top veterinary dermatologist, Dr. Peter J. Ihrke of the University of California, Davis, School of Veterinary Medicine.
+For information on which animals are at risk and how to protect them best, I turned to a top veterinary dermatologist, Dr. Peter J. Ihrke of the University of California, Davis, School of Veterinary Medicine.

 “Unfortunately, dogs can develop a wide variety of sun-associated problems beyond sunburn just as humans can,” says Ihrke.
 “Repetitive sun exposure can lead to chronic skin changes and sun-induced skin cancer just as it can in people.”

-Skin cancer can hit dogs as young as 4 years old, he says, which is why prevention is extremely important.
+Skin cancer can hit dogs as young as 4 years old, he says, which is why prevention is essential.
 Decreasing exposure is the only way to protect an animal from sun-related problems.

-“Preventing sunbathing, roofs over outdoor runs, and solar protective T-shirts or dog shirts can be very helpful,” says Ihrke.
+“Preventing sunbathing, roofs over outdoor runs, and solar protective T-shirts or dog shirts can be beneficial,” says Ihrke.
 “We also recommend waterproof pediatric or children’s sunscreens.
 Sunscreens designed for children are less likely to be irritating and commonly do not have scents added.”

-Brand names mentioned by Ihrke as being safe for use on pets include Johnson & Johnson’s Waterbabies, Bullfrog waterproof and EltaBlock waterproof.
-The benefit of waterproof products, says Ihrke, is that they’re also dog-saliva-proof
+Ihrke’s brand names as being safe for use on pets include Johnson & Johnson’s Waterbabies, Bullfrog waterproof, and EltaBlock waterproof.
+The benefit of waterproof products, says Ihrke, is that they’re also dog-saliva-proof.